>

 Despite how many entrepreneurs express dissatisfaction with how they’re managed or how poorly companies reward success and performance, one main advantage for anyone receiving a steady paycheck is having a safety net.
 They get paid no matter what.

+With an independently operated business, you must put your resources out, often on little faith or assurance of a successful outcome.
 The stakes can be huge for those who invest thousands of dollars, borrow money, and drain their savings into a company that might not work out.

 Data from the BLS showed that over the past 20 years, roughly 20 percent of businesses go under during the first year, 30 percent closed shop during the second year, almost 50 percent don’t survive the five-year mark, 65 percent end up failing by 10 years, and even the majority of those companies who made it 10 years typically ended up dissolving their businesses.